 According to the story, Polly Williams (whose real name was probably Mary Williams), a poor but beautiful girl from New Salem, Pennsylvania, attracted the attention of her wealthy neighbor, Philip Rogers, in 1809.
 Polly, seventeen years old at the time, is described as “singularly beautiful,” with deep blue eyes and golden curls.
 Rogers was twenty-four, short and thick set, but “manly and agreeable, with a winning manner and a smooth beguiling tongue.”

-Polly’s parents had moved away from New Salem to find work, and left her with her uncle Major Jacob Moss to work as a housekeeper.
-Philip Rogers seduced Polly and promised to marry her, but the wedding was postponed several times.
+Polly’s parents had moved away from New Salem to find work, and left Polly with her uncle, Major Jacob Moss, to work as a housekeeper.
+Struck by her beauty, Philip Rogers seduced Polly and promised to marry her, but the wedding was postponed several times.
 Rogers’s parents were opposed to his marriage to a girl so poor and it is doubtful that he ever intended to go through with it.
 In some versions of the story he had already tried to drown her in the Monongahela River and had once tried to poison her.

 |White Rocks (1937)|

-She had fallen from the top of White Rocks, far above the spot where the body was found.
-But the wounds were more severe than could be explained by the fall.
+She had fallen from the top of White Rocks, far above the spot where her body was found, but the wounds were more severe than could be explained by the fall.
 She appeared to have been struck in the head by a rock before falling and her arms were bruised as if held during a struggle.
 Some accounts say there were marks on her fingers, as if pounded while she held on to the cliff ledge.
 The coroner’s jury ruled that she had been “murdered by some person unknown.”

 The body was buried before it could be identified.
 When Major Moss heard the news, he had the body exhumed and identified the girl as his niece, Polly Williams.
 He told the story of her planned marriage and Philip Rogers was arrested on suspicion of murder.